ven0m-hue/TVC-Vtol/README.md

 <b>Controllers</b>

 * PID for the Vectoring
-* Due to time constraint, we are going with the classic PID for our rescue.
+* The classic PID for Altitude.
 * MPC for Vertical and take off and landing.(Future)

+MISC: Lot of test data, test scripts.

 **This is an on going project.